CSBSJU/CSCI-160/exercises/cracking.md

 sidebar:
   nav: "cracking"
 ---
+## TL;DR
+Implement a program to calculate the number of passwords that can be constructed from some alphabet, as well as the time it would take to search the entire password space assuming a cracking program capable of some number of guesses per second.

 ## Learning objectives
 This exercise is designed to help you learn about (and assess whether you have learned about):
 * how to understand a problem.